Alvaro Bedoya

-Alvaro Martin Bedoya (born February 21, 1982) is an American attorney and government official who served as a commissioner of the Federal Trade Commission (FTC) from 2022 until his firing in 2025.
+Alvaro Martin Bedoya (born February 21, 1982) is an American attorney and government official who served as a commissioner of the Federal Trade Commission (FTC) from 2022 until his purported firing or his resignation in 2025.

 Known for his focus on digital privacy issues, Bedoya was the founding director of the Center on Privacy and Technology at the Georgetown University Law Center.
 Bedoya is a member of the Democratic Party and was nominated to the position by President Joe Biden.

 Early life and education

 Bedoya was born in 1982 in Lima, Peru, and was raised in Vestal, New York.
 Bedoya received a Bachelor of Arts degree from Harvard College and a Juris Doctor from Yale Law School.
 While at Yale, Bedoya served as an Editor on the Yale Law Journal.

 During law school, Bedoya worked at the NAACP Legal Defense Fund, Wilmer Hale, and for Senator Ted Kennedy on the Senate Judiciary Subcommittee on Immigration, Refugees, and Border Security.